crosscon/context-based-auth-optee-os/README.md

 // OP-TEE core maintainers

+# Overview

+This modified version of OP-TEE OS contains a proof-of-concept implementation of a proposed GlobalPlatform API compatible mechanism to collect CSI samples from a connected hardware peripheral and is part of the [CROSSCON project](https://crosscon.eu/).
+This mechanism is added as a Pseudo Trusted Application to OP-TEE's core, and can be implemented in a hardware-specific manner.
+As a consequence, Trusted Applications are independent of the actual hardware.
+The implementation is part of deliverable D4.4.

+A demonstrator can be found in [this repository](https://github.com/crosscon/context-based-auth-crosscon-demo).

 # Modifications for Context-based Authentication (CBA)

 This repository is modified in order to support the CBA TA.
 These modifications serve two purposes: